 In this Article

-Reasons of Tubal Ligation Failure
+Reasons for a Tubal Ligation Procedure Failure

-- Technical mistakes caused during the surgery
+- Technical mistakes caused during the surgery.

-- Incorrect identification of fallopian tubes and knotting another anatomical part in their place
+- Incorrect identification of fallopian tubes and knotting another anatomical part in their place.

-- Recanalization – the regeneration of fallopian tubes when they are improperly closed
+- Recanalization – the regeneration of fallopian tubes when they are improperly closed.

-- Luteal phase pregnancy where pregnancy remains unobserved before tubal ligation surgery
+- Luteal phase pregnancy where pregnancy remains unobserved before tubal ligation surgery.

-- Using the wrong device for the occlusion process
+- Using the wrong device for the occlusion process.

-- Tuboperitoneal fistula due to inadequate healing of the fallopian tubes
+- Tuboperitoneal fistula due to inadequate healing of the fallopian tubes.

 Risks of Pregnancy After Tubal Ligation